riojack/getting-started-java-11/docs/kata.hook_up_rds.md

 ### Kata requirements

 1. Begin by following Spring Data's [Accessing Data with JPA](https://spring.io/guides/gs/accessing-data-jpa/) tutorial and integrating Spring Data into your existing REST application.
+Do not worry about the "Create an Application class" section for now.
 Carefully note that there are some new dependencies tossed into the build.gradle file: spring-boot-starter-data-jpa and H2.
 The spring-boot-starter-data-jpa dependency provides Spring Data goodies while H2 is an in-memory SQL database.
 2. Once you've completed the tutorial, ponder this question: (1) is it worth testing the repository in unit or integration tests?
+3. The application must be runnable from the command line.